dawsonice/EventPool/README.md

 An easy and flexiable event bus for Android.

-No need to declare receivers ikplements.
+No need to declare receivers implements.

 Multiple event handler functions supported.